 Minor chemical waste

 Items such as used alkaline batteries, energy saving light bulbs, rechargeable batteries, oils or old paint are harmful to the environment and should never be discarded within your household refuse.
-They can safely be disposed of at the waste collection points or taken to the Chemokar, a special truck that parks at designated points around the city (search for your nearest collection point here).
+They can safely be disposed of at the waste collection points.
 A growing number of supermarkets, hardware stores and other shops also have bins for depositing the likes of light bulbs and batteries.
 Old medicine can be returned to your local chemist.
+Please note that the mobile Chemokar, a special recycling truck, has stopped as of 1 January 2017.

 Cooking oils used for baking or frying should never be poured down sinks or drains as they can be dangerous to both the environment and to the city’s waste and sewer infrastructure.
 What’s more, such products can now be recycled and used as biofuels.
 Pour your used oils back into a bottle and take them to a local location with a yellow recycling bin (view a list of locations [in Dutch]), to a Chemokar collection point or at the waste collection points.
 Search for your nearest collection point here (in Dutch)